yvzfth/docx_merge/DOWNLOAD.md

    ```
 3. The built executable will be in `dist\SummaryQuickMerge\SummaryQuickMerge.exe`

+Packaging details (for advanced users):

+- The build process uses a PyInstaller spec to collect data files from `python-docx` and `docxcompose` and to add hidden imports for `lxml` (`lxml.etree`, `lxml._elementpath`).
+Without these, the packaged binary may fail at merge time.

 ### Troubleshooting Windows

 - **SmartScreen warning**: This is normal for unsigned applications.
 Click "More info" → "Run anyway" on first launch.
 - **Antivirus false positive**: Some antivirus software may flag PyInstaller-built applications.
 Add an exception if needed.
 - **Missing DLL errors**: Ensure you have Windows 10 or later and all Windows updates installed.
 - **Permission denied**: Right-click the executable and select "Run as administrator" if needed.
+- **During use (merge fails)**: A popup will display the full error and traceback.
+A log is also written to `~/Desktop/SummaryQuickMergeLogs/app.log` if available.

 ## Using SummaryQuickMerge